 Do you work as a nurse, physical therapist assistant, or other healthcare provider longing for a change?
 Becoming an OT may be your best bet!
 Your experience in patient care is already an excellent foundation.

 You will require a master’s degree in occupational therapy and a license, but accelerated degree programs are available for professionals like you.
-When qualified, aim for the highest-paying states for occupational therapists to maximize your salary.
+When qualified, aim for the highest-paying states for occupational therapists and actively apply for occupational therapist jobs to maximize your career opportunities and salary.

 Advance your healthcare career with MedCadre